weewx/weewx/docs_src/reference/weewx-options/introduction.md

 # Application configuration options

-## Overview

-WeeWX options are specified in a configuration file, nominally called `weewx.conf`.
+Application options are specified in a configuration file, nominally called `weewx.conf`.
 This is a big text file, which holds the configuration information about your installation of WeeWX.
 This includes things such as:

 * The type of hardware you have.
 * The name of your station.